pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We might try to go to the movies tonight.

 ## take took taken (irr)
+* Because we take such a long nap, we go to bed very late.
 * I am currently taking courses.
 * I took a walk outside to get some fresh air.
 * I took a break from work for a few couple of hours.